JocysCom/UMQF/MORA/analysis/bible/entities/god-actions.md

 Total: -0.80 × 2,000,000,000 = **-1,600,000,000**

 ### 3 Noah & Family (8 people) - saved

+Context: God instructed Noah to build an ark, preserving him and his family from the floodwaters.

 - ΔOS = +1.00 (Saved from death)
 - VSA (Advanced) = 0.58